DinosaurGameOnTelegram/DinosaurGame/README.md

 In that game we try to implement <b>very</b> simple synchronization input.

-Also, we only begginer in programming, so you can recommend something and we try to change that.
+Also, we only begginers in programming, so you can recommend something and we try to change that.